roo-shy/masca/README.md

 # Rebrand

-Masca was previously called SSI Snap; thus, the old name can still appear in some places.
-You can also find earlier versions of the Snap under the SSI Snap packages.
+Masca was previously called SSI Snap thus, the old name can still appear in some places.
+You can also find earlier versions of the Snap under the SSI Snap packages

 # Licenses